flothjl/langtools-mcp/README.md

 ## Why langtools-mcp?

+We've all been there:

+- LLM writes code that doesn't compile due to hallucinating standard libraries that don't exist, syntax errors, etc.
+- LLM writes functional code, but the style, formatting, and linting is non-existent (I'm looking at you, unused imports)

-Large Language Models often write code that _runs_ but doesn’t follow best practices, or contains subtle bugs. **langtools-mcp** lets your AI and agentic apps **catch, explain, and even fix** issues in code, by calling the same tools expert programmers use.
+**langtools-mcp** aims to help solve this by letting your AI and agentic apps **catch, explain, and even fix** issues in code, by calling the same tools expert programmers use.
+The goal is simply for this MCP to be a tool that the LLM begins using as part of its dev cycle.
+Just like IDEs and LSPs supercharged humans' ability to quickly assess and fix issues during the dev process, langtools aims to do this with an MCP tool.

-- ✅ **Unified API:** One entrypoint for Python, Go, and more—CLI or LSP tools, same API.
 - 🧠 **Supercharge Agents:** Let your LLMs/AI validate, lint, and debug their own code.
-- 🧩 **Modular & Extensible:** Add new languages/tools in minutes via Python strategies.
+- 🧩 **Modular & Extensible:** Add new languages/tools in minutes via strategies.
 - ⚡ **Daemon or Batch:** Runs as a fast HTTP daemon for LSP and batch CLI tools.
-- 🏗️ **Perfect for:**

-  - Automated code review bots
-  - Multi-language repositories
-  - LLM self-correction workflows
-  - Continuous Integration (CI) pipelines

 ---

 ## Architecture

-`langtools-mcp` launches a **central daemon** (`langtools_daemon`) that manages language tools for each supported language.
+`langtools-mcp` leverages the mcp python sdk, and launches a **central daemon** (`langtools_daemon`) that manages language tools for each supported language.
-Your app or agent communicates with the daemon via a simple HTTP interface (local), using the provided Python client.
+Your app or agent communicates with the mcp server, and then langtools communicates with the daemon via a simple HTTP interface (local), using the provided Python client.
+This gives us the flexibility to add support for practically any tool

 ```
 +----------------------------+          HTTP API        +--------------------------+